The Bronze Age rock carvings near Tanum in the Bohuslän region of Sweden are UNESCO World Cultural Heritage-listed sites and easy to enjoy for free.

 Rather uniquely, the rock carving at Fossum is generally considered to be the work of a single master due to the similarity between around 200 figures and the cohesive composition.
 The carvings depict hunting scenes (including a rare kill), musicians and ax-wielding warriors.
 The weaponry helped to date the carving to the Late Bronze Age, 700-600 BC.

 The woman of Fossum is one of the best-known rock carving figures.
-She seems to greet visitors with a raised arm while a cup mark between her thighs is usually interpreted a symbol of life, a birth, the egg of life, or simply female genitalia.
+She seems to greet visitors with a raised arm while a cup mark between her thighs is usually interpreted as a symbol of life, a birth, the egg of life, or simply female genitalia.
 (Male figures and animals often have similar cupmarks between the legs or below the tail.)
 To her right are two lur blowers – musical instruments used throughout Scandinavia in the Bronze Age.

 A short path leads to what is considered the most beautiful Sun Horse carving in the region – it is not colored and depending on light conditions fairly hard to see.